 The class of drugs known as taxanes is the market-leading class of chemotherapeutic drugs, with approximately \$2.7 billion in worldwide sales in 2005.
 Approved taxanes include Taxol, a formulation of paclitaxel first approved in 1992 and marketed by Bristol-Myers Squibb, which achieved peak sales of approximately \$1.6 billion in 2000 before patent expiry; Taxotere (docetaxel), which is marketed by Sanofi-Aventis and had global sales of approximately \$2.0 billion in 2005; Abraxane, a paclitaxel protein conjugate marketed by Abraxis Pharmaceutical Partners; and several generic versions of paclitaxel.
 Taxanes have shown efficacy across a wide range of cancer types and have been approved by the FDA for the treatment of prostate, ovarian, breast, and non-small cell lung cancers, as well as Kaposi's sarcoma.
 Additionally, we believe taxanes are prescribed off-label for other cancer types, including metastatic melanoma, head and neck, uterine, stomach, esophageal, and bladder.
-In metastatic melanoma, the response rate of single agent paclitaxel for the treatment of metastatic melanoma was not superior to using each agent alone.
+In metastatic melanoma, the response rate of single agent paclitaxel has been reported as less than 20%.
+A study published in 2002 in Cancer Investigation showed that combining DTIC and paclitaxel for the treatment of metastatic melanoma was not superior to using each agent alone.
 Other anticancer agents that are sometimes added to taxanes in an attempt to improve efficacy include Paraplatin, a formulation of carboplatin marketed by Bristol-Myers Squibb.
 While in some cases the addition may increase treatment efficacy, carboplatin has been shown to add substantial toxicity.
 As a result, we believe there is a significant opportunity for agents that can enhance the anti-tumor effects of taxanes without adding undesirable side effects.